strues/boldr/docs/production.md

 - Configure the connections for Postgres and Redis.
 - Migrate and seed the database.
 - Start the API.
-- Start the CMS with `npm run start:cms`.
+- Start the CMS with `npm run start`.

 The start commands expect [PM2](http://pm2.keymetrics.io/) to be installed globally on your server.
 The API start command expects your `postgres__uri` env variable to be modified so that it matches your actual postgres connection.